-For scenery locations such as beaches and hills we should start one hour before sunset.
-Scenery looks best right as the sun is going down and a little after it has set so if there is a hill or high rock we need to be on we should get there before this time to get the best shot.
+For scenery locations such as beaches and hills, we should start one hour before sunset.
+The scenery looks best right as the sun is going down and a little after it has set so if there is a hill or high rock we need to be on we should get there before this time to get the best shot.

 Avoid beaches and marinas during late Fall, Winter and early Spring.
 The weather is usually not good during those times at those locations.

 The weather is always iffy in S.F.
 You really can’t predict what it will look like.
 It may be cloudy it may be clear.
 If you want bridge shots please remember that its a 50% chance the Golden Gate will be covered with fog.